-- description: a text object containing a description of the venue.
+- abstract: a text object containing a brief description of the venue.
 Nullable.
+See the definition in Attributes Object. - address: an address object containing the address of the venue.
+Nullable. - description: a text object containing a description of the venue.
+Nullable.
 Conditional Assignment.
 See the definition in Attributes Object. - geometries: an array of geometry objects each of which represents the location of the venue in terms of GPS coordinates.
 There should be at most one geometry object of each type (e.g. Point, LineString).
 Nullable.
 Non-empty. - howToArrive: a text object containing instructions on how to arrive at the venue.
 Nullable. - name: a text object containing the complete name of the venue.
 Non-nullable.
 Conditional Assignment.
 See the definition in Attributes Object. - shortName: a text object containing a short name of the venue.
 Nullable.
-See the definition in Attributes Object. - url: a url describing the venue, such as a website or a Wikipedia page.
+See the definition in Attributes Object. - url: a url object or string describing the venue, such as a website or a Wikipedia page.
 Nullable.
 See the definition in Attributes Object.